There are over 800 species of ticks in the world, which together transmit a wide range of bacterial, viral, protozoal and allergic diseases.

 Hard ticks (Ixodidae)

-Hard ticks typically wait on a grass stem to jump onto a passing animal.
+Hard ticks typically wait on a grass stem to jump or climb onto a passing animal.
 They are particularly attracted to shady parts, e.g. up a skirt, short or trouser leg.
 From there they crawl upwards until they find a nice soft place, e.g. around the waistline, before they start to feed, which may be up to 48 hours later.
-Hard ticks only need a blood meal intermittently when metamorphosing from one growth stage to the next.
+Hard ticks only need a blood meal three times in their lives when metamorphosing from one growth stage to the next.

 They are mainly encountered in the transition brush zone between a wooded area and grassland, where their usual prey, such as deer, often hang about.
 Travellers who are camping or hiking in forested parts of Europe, or on a walking safari in Africa are particularly at risk.